Skip to main content

 );

 The CSS variables themselves work the same on mobile.
-A component styled with --color-background-primary and --font-sans looks correct on both mobile and desktop because the host provides the right values for each.
+A component styled with --color-background-primary and --font-sans can look correct on both mobile and desktop because the host provides values for each environment.
+Your layout still needs to handle narrow widths, touch input, safe areas, and display-mode changes.

 Testing Both Themes in the Inspector